cyclus/cyclus/DEPENDENCIES.rst

 Via Conda
 ---------

-*Note, at present, Conda dependency downloading is only supported for Linux*
+*Note, at present, Conda dependency downloading is supported for Linux and Mac OS*

 A Conda installation may be the most straightforward for a new developer.
 These instructions will be similar to those shown for Cyclus users `conda